xinke2018/Machine_Learning/README.md

 We have selected [WSDM - KKBox's Music Recommendation Challenge](https://www.kaggle.com/c/kkbox-music-recommendation-challenge) data set to build a recommender/prediction model which predicts whether the user will listen to the same song again within a month.

-We conducted EDA, and tried different machine learning models.
+We conducted EDA, and tried different machine learning models:
+ - Logistic Regression
+ - Random Forest
+ - LightGBM